ntakouris/UnrealStuff/TipsAndTricks.md

 Get control rotation is better, more accurate and more reliable than getting let's say the rotation of the camera.

 You will come across lot's of Public and Private folders: Public folder contains the header files (interface) and Private folder contains the cpp files (implementation) for the most part.
 You can find some header files in the private folder if it is internal to the module or similar.

+The Developer folder contains modules only for usage at editor, or non-game time.
+The Runtime folder contains modules for usage at runtime (or all the time).